Quick Incremental Backups

 Basic FreeFileSync Usage

 If there are no folders specified under where it says "Drag & Drop" select both the left and right hand folders (the folder pair) by using the two Browse buttons, or by dragging and dropping the folders.
+This example shows backing up ALL your Documents, Pictures, and other personal data stored under your Users folder on the C drive.
 If folders are already specified and you want to define a new backup, Press the New button.